Pennsylvania Department of Health

 Initial comments:

-Based on the follow-up survey completed on April 7, 2025, for the initial complaint survey of June 18, 2024 and subsequent follow-up surveys of July 26, 2024, October 28, 2024 and January 17, 2025, it was determined that King of Prussia Skilled Nursing and Rehabilitation continues to be out of compliance for the Commonwealth of Pennsylvania Long Term Care Licensure Regulations as they relate to the Health portion of the survey process.
+Based on the follow-up survey completed on July 28, 2025, for the initial complaint survey of June 18, 2024 and subsequent follow-up surveys of July 26, 2024, October 28, 2024, January 17, 2025 and April 8, 2025, it was determined that King of Prussia Skilled Nursing and Rehabilitation continues to be out of compliance for the Commonwealth of Pennsylvania Long Term Care Licensure Regulations as they relate to the Health portion of the survey process.

 Plan of Correction: